Title I Services in Rockingham County

 • provide continuous learning for staff, parents and the community

-• use research-based practices to develop and implement enriched instruction for all students
+• use research-based and evidence-based practices to develop and implement effective instruction for all students

 • use inclusive approaches to strengthen the school’s organizational structure